-Many states have a 30 day time limit for responding and some states like Virginia (VA) have a 21 day response time frame in state court.
+Interrogatories are part of the pre-trial discovery process.
+Pre-trial discovery takes place after a personal injury lawsuit has been filed in a state or federal court in Virginia Beach, Norfolk, or anywhere else in Virginia.
+You and your attorney have 21 days to submit response to the opposing party in state court.
 Every state has a set of civil procedure rules that govern these questions and many other aspects of discovering information from another party.
 There is a whole body of evidence law and discovery law in each state which interprets what types of questions can be asked but it is sufficient to say that most questions that have some possible relevance to the lawsuit can be inquired into.

-Can the other party ask about legal advice or discussions between you and your attorney?
+Can the other party ask about legal advice or discussions between me and my attorney?

 Absolutely not.
 This is an example of protections of the the attorney-client privilege and normally an attorney will answer with an objection asserting the attorney-client privilege.
 It would be up to the judge in the case to overrule this type of privilege.
 There are a number of other special privileges that protect information.
-Typically, when a party sends a set of interrogatories to our client, we send the pleading on to our client and explain to them that they should answer all of the questions that deal with factual matterslegal issue.
+Typically, when a party sends a set of interrogatories, we send the pleading on to our client and explain to them that they should answer all of the questions that deal with factual matters.

-What is the significance of interrogatories in a lawsuit?
+What is the significance of interrogatories in a personal injury lawsuit?

 Naturally, circumstances can change-- such as a physical condition can grow worse, and if the condition or situation changes, it is appropriate to file a supplemental answer notifying the other party of the additional or supplemental information.
 In some cases, we may file 10 to 15 times supplemental answers on behalf of a client, updating information.